seesmof/instagram-sign-up/README.md

 ## 🧐 About <a name = "about"></a>

-Simple one-page HTML and CSS project of an Instagram Sing Up Page.
-Made in free time using HTML, CSS, SASS and Bootstrap
+Pretty basic project with just a couple of pages, made using TailwindCSS.
+It includes sign up and log in pages of Instagram in three languages: English, Ukrainian and Polish.
+Everything is interactable, responsive and fully translated.

 ## 🚀 Deployment <a name = "deployment"></a>